 A San Francisco native, Catharine Clark has lived abroad in London, Bologna, (Italy), and in Philadelphia, where she attended the University of Pennsylvania.
 She has guest lectured at universities, museums, and other institutions throughout the United States and Canada.
 Between 1999 and 2002 she taught a professional practices course at the San Francisco Art Institute.
 In 2006 she authored an essay for and edited the monograph, Ascending Chaos: The Art of Masami Teraoka 1966-2006, published by Chronicle Books.
 The gallery and other publishers have also published numerous catalogues and monographs edited or authored by Ms. Clark.
 A member of the San Francisco Art Dealer’s Association since 1994, and Yerba Buena Alliance since 1997, Ms. Clark serves on the board of ZER01: The Art and Technology Network.
 She is an advisory board member to: SF Recycling & Disposal, Inc.’s artist-in-residency program, and San Francisco Arts Education Project.

 Allison Stockman is the Marketing Associate at Catharine Clark Gallery.
 Born in Western New York, Allison lived and worked in Alaska, Utah, Great Britain, India and South Africa before settling in the Bay Area.
 She studied Zoology and International Development as an undergrad, and earned a Master’s degree from Yale University in the field of International Public Health.
 Prior to joining Catharine Clark Gallery, Allison worked as a free-lance grant writer for artists and non-profit organizations.
 She spends her free time raising chickens, kids, and figuring out ways to keeping furry animals from eating her vegetable garden.
+She plays the violin and ukelele with tepid zeal and mediocre talent.

 Anna Bunting is the Registrar at Catharine Clark Gallery.
 Originally from Santa Cruz, Anna Bunting moved to Oakland in 2005 to attend the California College of the Arts.
 After graduating, she worked at various museums and galleries throughout the Bay Area including the Lab, the Bolinas Museum and the Contemporary Jewish Museum.
 Prior to working at Catharine Clark Gallery, she worked in the education departments of SFMOMA and the Oakland Museum of California, teaching art classes to children and their families.
 She is currently finishing her MA in Museum Studies at San Francisco State University.
 Her thesis focuses on the registration and collection issues surrounding new media art work.